-There is a number of prerequisites for doing this job, and to qualify for an interview, you will need to meet every single one of them.
+There are some prerequisites for doing this job, and to qualify for an interview, you will need to meet every single one of them.
 If you have other concerns about what might be relevant or not, read through the 11 common worries and questions.

 You must be minimum 21 years old to start working as a cabin crew.
-This is the legal age in many states to be able to serve alcohol and be independent from your parents or guardians.
-You will be required to handle the on-board consumption bars, as well as take decisions regarding your bank account, insurance policy and other paperwork.
+This is the legal age in many states to be able to serve alcohol and be independent of your parents or guardians.
+You will be required to handle the onboard consumption bars, as well as take decisions regarding your bank account, insurance policy, and other paperwork.

-If you are younger, you will need to wait for your 21st birthday in order to be able to submit your application online.
-Some airlines accept applications as early as 3 months prior to your birthday.
-Use this time wisely and prepare as much as possible for the complex assessment process that will follow.
+If you are younger, you will need to wait for your 21st birthday to submit your application online.
+Use this time wisely and prepare as much as possible for the complex assessment process that follows.

-When working as a cabin crew, you will need to close the over-head compartments in the bigger planes and be able to access the emergency equipment that is sometimes located in there.
+When working as a cabin crew, you will need to close the overhead compartments in the larger planes and be able to access the emergency equipment that is sometimes located in there.

 Emirates and Qatar Airways require their candidates to be able to reach 212 cm (6’11.4’’).

 Take a measuring tape and put a mark on the wall next to the required height.
-Without shoes – you may get on your tip toes if necessary, you will need to touch the mark comfortably.
-No jumping to reach it is allowed.
+Without shoes (you may get on your tip toes if necessary), you will need to touch the mark comfortably.
+No jumping to reach it is permitted.

-***Emirates has an extra minimum requirement: you must be at least 160 cm in height.
+***Emirates has a height minimum requirement as well: you must be at least 160 cm in height.

 3. High school certificate

-This minimum educational requirement is in place to ensure the candidates have some general knowledge and ability to learn in order to be able to pass the safety and emergency training that needs to be completed once an offer of employment is made.
-The training is intense to say the least.
+This minimum educational requirement is in place to ensure the candidates have some general knowledge and ability to learn to be able to pass the safety and emergency training that needs to be completed once an offer of employment is made.
+The training is intense.